 44% of U.S. medical marijuana patients use a delivery service to access cannabis, according to Statista.
 The U.S. cannabis industry is continuing to explode, and customers want easy access to their dispensary favorites.
 Cannabis delivery services like Amuse, High Road, Eaze, and Zip Run make that possible.

-Cannabis delivery businesses are unique because you don’t need to have a dispensary storefront to run it.
+Cannabis delivery businesses are unique because you don’t need to have a dispensary storefront to run it All you need is an ecommerce cannabis store.
 It doesn’t require as much capital to operate.
 If you have less than $10,000 to start your marijuana company, you might consider launching your own cannabis delivery service.

 The COVID-19 pandemic skyrocketed the demand for cannabis delivery, likely much faster than pre-pandemic numbers predicted for 2020.
 Large, multi-state operators acquired smaller cannabis delivery companies in response to COVID-19, primarily in 2021.

 In December 2020, Stem Holdings closed a $31.1 million deal to acquire Driven Deliveries in California.
 In April 2021, Cresco Labs purchased cannabis company Bluma Wellness for $213 million.
 Bluma Wellness isn’t just a delivery service, but approximately 15% of their revenue comes from home delivery, according to Cresco Labs’ press release.